 - A training program for improving crop yields

 - A training program on stewardship and wealth management

 …the specifics depend on the needs of the community.

-In the same way, an effective online mission station reaches out to its local community that is built around specific, existing needs.
-This mission station operates as a missional website that publishes specific content that matches the needs of these communities.
+In the same way, an effective online mission station (website, landing page, blog, etc.) reaches out to its local community that is built around specific, existing needs.
+This mission station operates as a missional web presence that publishes specific content that matches the needs of these communities.

 Here are some examples of existing resources and ministry efforts that can turn websites into online mission stations:

 - a cooking school

 …again, the specifics depend on the needs of the community, and the existing resources of the local church.